Discover how to keep dogs out of garden areas and your own dog off flower beds and lawns. Including a guide to natural and artificial dog repellents.

 If devices like this work, they probably work by frightening the animal away from the device.

-Instead of the device emitting a sound, it emits a jet of water.
+Instead of the device emitting a sound, it emits a stream of water.
 This means that the device needs to be attached to a water supply.
-A garden hose is connected to the water inlet, and the trigger operates a valve that releases the jet.
+A garden hose is connected to the water inlet, and the trigger operates a valve that releases the stream.

 Studies have shown that water jets can be effective at frightening some types of birds away – herons for example – which may appeal if you have a garden pond whose fish population you want to protect.

 And in the badger study we mentioned above, water jets were also tested and found to have some effect.
 Though not a very strong one.
 The devices did reduce food intake at the feeding station but not badger activity overall.

 Bear in mind though, that there is less motivation for your dog to approach a flower bed than there is for a wild badger to tuck into a free dinner.
 So, in theory, it should take less to stop him.

 As you can see, the water repeller is rather more substantial than the ultrasonic repellers and needs a water supply.